rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/pildoras-ciencia/index.md

 {{< video library="1" src="pildoras-ciencia/siempre-fuimos-nomadas.mp4" controls="yes" >}}

 ## 10. Instants
-> All those moments of emotion that were lost with the pandemic are collected here in instants of other courses.
+> All those moments of emotion that were lost with the pandemic are collected here in instants of other years.

 {{< video library="1" src="pildoras-ciencia/instantes.mp4" controls="yes" >}}